 Protocol Overview

-The Authenticated Transfer Protocol, aka atproto, is a federated protocol for large-scale distributed social applications.
+The Authenticated Transfer Protocol, aka atproto, is a decentralized protocol for large-scale social web applications.
 This document will introduce you to the ideas behind the AT Protocol.

 Identity

 User data is exchanged in signed data repositories.
-These repositories are collections of records which include posts, comments, likes, follows, media blobs, etc.
+These repositories are collections of records which include posts, comments, likes, follows, etc.

-The AT Protocol syncs the repositories in a federated networking model.
+The AT Protocol has a federated network architecture, meaning that account data is stored on host servers, as opposed to a peer-to-peer model between end devices.
 Federation was chosen to ensure the network is convenient to use and reliably available.
 Repository data is synchronized between servers over standard web technologies (HTTP and WebSockets).

 The three core services in our network are Personal Data Servers (PDS), Relays, and App Views.
-We're also working on feed generators and labelers.
+There are also supporting services such as feed generators and labelers.

 The lower-level primitives that can get stacked together differently are the repositories, lexicons, and DIDs.
 We published an overview of our technical decisions around federation architecture on our blog.